 Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
-Heating and cooling equipment shouldn’t smell when functioning normally.
-When you notice a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.
+Heating and cooling equipment shouldn’t smell when running normally.
+When you identify a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

 1. Musty or Moldy Smell

 A mini-split AC musty smell is most often a telltale sign of mold growth.
 You may describe it as stale or similar to dirty socks.
-Mold and mildew are problematic for mini-split systems, and professional cleaning is typically required.
-Spores could flow through your entire home if components like the air handler are affected.
+Mold and mildew are problematic for mini-split systems, and professional cleaning is usually required.
+Spores could circulate through your entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
-This is a result of mycotoxins produced by the bacterial growth.
+This is a result of mycotoxins created by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can worsen symptoms.
-Moving quickly when your mini-split smells moldy can spare you a lot of difficulty.
+Moving quickly when your mini-split smells moldy can spare you a lot of trouble.

 2. Fishy or Rotten Smell